ccoenraets/salesforce-developer-workshop/Creating-the-Application.md

 layout: module
 title: Module 3&#58; Creating the Application
 ---
 In this module, you create Tabs to provide access to the Session and Speaker objects.
-You group these tabs together in an Application to make them easier to access, and you optimize Page Layouts to show relevant information in the Speaker and Session lists.
+You group these tabs together in an Application to make them easier to access.
+Finally, you optimize Page Layouts to show relevant information in the Speaker and Session lists.

 ![](images/app.jpg)